Akazukin Chacha: Manga

 Akazukin Chacha was written and illustrated by Min Ayahana.
-It was serialized in 94 chapters by Shueisha in the manga magazine Ribon from 1991 and 2000 and collected in 13 tankōbon volumes.
+It was serialized in 94 chapters by Shueisha in the manga magazine Ribon from 1992 and 2000 and collected in 13 tankōbon volumes.
 The series was reissued in 2006 in a nine-volume "library edition" with new covers.
 The manga was licensed for publishing in Taiwan by Da Ran Culture.

 A sequel series, titled "Akazukin Chacha N" (赤ずきんチャチャN), set in modern-day Japan, was first published in two one-shots in Cookie on 26 March – 26 November 2011.
 A serialized version of the sequel started in the same magazine on 26 June 2012.
 The series finished on 26 July 2019.
 Shueisha compiled its individual chapters into five tankōbon volumes, published from 25 November 2013 to 25 September 2019.

 Anime

 The series was adapted as an anime television series produced by TV Tokyo and Nihon Ad Systems and animated by Gallop.
 The series was direct by Shoki Tsuji with music by Osamu Tezuka and Toshihiko Sahashi and character designs by Hajime Watanabe.
 The opening theme was "Kimi-iro Omoi" (君色思い), performed by SMAP during the original broadcast and Shoko Sawada on the DVD release.
 There were three ending themes: "Egao ga Sukidakara" (笑顔が好きだから) by Shoko Sawada for episodes 1–31, "Chacha ni Omakase " (チャチャにおまかせ) by Masami Suzuki, Tomo Sakurai, and Mayumi Akado for episodes 32–56, and "Welcome to the Magical School" (ようこそマジカル·スクールへ, Youkoso Majikaru Sukūru e) by Masami Suzuki and Magical Study for episodes 57–74.

 Due to the popularity of Sailor Moon at the time, which popularized the "transforming heroines who fight" concept in magical girl anime, the first two seasons of Akazukin Chacha featured an original plotline using a similar concept in order to compete.

 The series was first broadcast on TV Tokyo in 74 episodes from 7 January 1994 to 30 June 1995.
 In 1998, Cartoon Network aired an English dub of the Akazukin Chacha anime in Southeast Asia and Mandarin-speaking countries.
-Additionally, the series has aired in Hong Kong (ATV network), Philippines (ABS-CBN, Cartoon Network and Hero TV).
-The series was also aired in Indonesian-dubbed by RCTI, from 2002-2004, and Spacetoon between 2006-present.
+Additionally, the series has aired in Hong Kong (ATV network), Philippines (IBC in 1996, ABS-CBN in 1999, Cartoon Network and Hero TV).
+The series was also aired in Indonesian-dubbed by RCTI, from 2002 to 2004, and Spacetoon between 2006–present.